WazapIO/client-kotlin/docs/MessageSendingApi.md

 <a name="instancesInstanceKeySendDocumentPost"></a>
 # **instancesInstanceKeySendDocumentPost**
-> MainAPIResponse instancesInstanceKeySendDocumentPost(instanceKey, to, instancesInstanceKeySendDocumentPostRequest, caption)
+> APIResponse instancesInstanceKeySendDocumentPost(instanceKey, to, instancesInstanceKeySendDocumentPostRequest, caption)

 Send raw document.